Aircraft in fiction: B-25 Mitchell

 The North American B-25 Mitchell had feature roles in the films Thirty Seconds over Tokyo (1944) (pilot Ted Lawson's account of the Doolittle Raid), Hanover Street (1979) based on a fictional B-25 unit stationed in England, and Forever Young (1992), following a B-25 test pilot's story both in the past and present.

-A B-25 features in the 1965 World War II film In Harm's Way directed by Otto Preminger and starring John Wayne and Kirk Douglas.

-The Sole Survivor, a 1970 telemovie, was also based loosely on the "Lady Be Good", and also featured a B-25 in the Liberator role.
-It first aired 9 January 1970.

-The B-25 is featured in the 1970 Mike Nichols film Catch-22, which had 17 film unit B-25s in flying condition.
-Like the Battle of Britains resurrection and ultimate preservation of German and British aviation combatants, the Catch-22 air force helped form a nucleus of the nascent warbirds movement.
-Fifteen of the 18 bombers used in the film still remain intact, including one on display at the Smithsonian Institution's National Air and Space Museum.

 B-25s appear in the 1976 novel Whip by Martin Caidin, which portrays a B-25 unit based in Australia and commanded by Captain 'Whip' Russell and they are employed in low-level bombing missions against Japanese convoys carrying reinforcements to Guadalcanal and Rabaul in 1942.

 The B-25 was the focus of the second half of the 2001 film Pearl Harbor, although critics complained that the bomber and its role were being depicted inaccurately.

-The bulk of the action in Craig Johnson's 2013 novel Spirit of Steamboat takes place on an old Mitchell VB-25J nicknamed "Steamboat", as it is flown through a snowstorm on a rescue mission over the Great Plains.

-A B-25 is used in the 2011 film Sucker Punch.

 B-25s appear in the 2019 Hulu mini-series Catch-22 directed by George Clooney.
 Two vintage B-25s were used in the production and other B-25s were re-created with CGI.

 B-29 Superfortress

 The Boeing B-29 Superfortress has played an important role in several Hollywood films, particularly the Enola Gay, which dropped the first atomic bomb.
 The Enola Gay was depicted in Above and Beyond and The Beginning or the End.

-The first Hollywood retelling of the 509th Composite Group's preparation for the atomic missions was Above and Beyond, released by MGM in 1953, with Robert Taylor portraying Col. Paul Tibbetts, and Jim Backus as Gen. Curtis LeMay.
-Filmed at Davis-Monthan Air Force Base.

-The B-29 also played the titular role in the 1980 Disney film The Last Flight of Noah's Ark.

-Film makers also used the only flight-worthy B-29 ("FIFI") in 1983 in the film The Right Stuff to recreate the launch of the Bell X-1 for the first supersonic flight.